Steven Mnuchin, former Goldman Sachs banker, tapped by Trump for Treasury secretary

 Mnuchin and his brother were sued by the trustee trying to recover money for Bernard Madoff's victims after his Ponzi scheme unraveled in 2008.
 They were executors of their mother's estate, and had withdrawn her investment with Madoff shortly after she died in 2005.

-A court eventually blocked the trustee, Irving Picard, from collecting his mother's $3.2 million in profits withdrawn from the Madoff fund that long before its collapse.
+A court eventually blocked the trustee, Irving Picard, from collecting Mnuchin's mother's $3.2 million in profits withdrawn from the Madoff fund long before its collapse.

 Mnuchin led the group that bought failed subprime lender IndyMac for pennies on the dollar in 2009, about a year after the FDIC took over the California bank following a run on deposits by customers.